Sayeed Iskander: Early life

 Sayeed Iskander was born on 13 January 1953 in Dinajpur.
 He belonged to a Bengali Muslim family with origins in Fulgazi, Feni District.
-He was the son of tea-businessman Iskandar Ali Majumder, who was in turn the son of Salamat Ali Majumdar, who was the son of Azgar Ali Majumdar, who was the son of Nahar Muhammad Khan, who was the son of Murad Khan, a 16th-century Middle Eastern immigrant.
+He was the son of tea-businessman Iskandar Ali Majumder, who was in turn the son of Salamat Ali Majumdar, who was the son of Azgar Ali Majumdar, who was the son of Nahar Muhammad Khan, who was the son of Murad Khan, a 16th-century Pashtun immigrant.
 His mother, Taiyaba Majumder, was from Chandbari (now in Uttar Dinajpur District).

-During his time as a student in 1969, Iskander was the general secretary of the Dinajpur unit of East Pakistan Student League.
-He went on to become the vice president of the Central Committee of the League.
+During his time as a student in 1969, Iskander was the general secretary of the Dinajpur unit of Bangladesh Students Union.
+He went on to become the vice president of the Central Committee of the Students Union.

 Career

-He joined Bangladesh Army in 1974.
-He retired from the Army in 1982 with the rank of Major.
+He joined the Bangladesh Army in 1975.
+He retired from the army in 1982 with the rank of major.

 Iskander then joined the Bangladesh Nationalist Party, a political party founded by his brother-in-law President Ziaur Rahman.
 After his elder sister Khaleda Zia gave up her seat at the Feni-1 constituency, Iskander competed in a by-election in November 2001 and successfully won a seat in parliament.